AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 "value" : "AMC-GA-001"
 ~~~

-The assigner contains the name of the organisation that issues or manages
+The assigner contains the name of the organisation that issues or manages the identifier.

 ~~~
 assigner" : {